Open Educational Resources

 OER are making a significant impact at Utah State University.
-We strive to increase the number of open textbooks and materials used throughout the USU community.
+The USU OER Team strives to increase this impact by accelerating the number of open textbooks and materials used throughout the USU community.

 Call for Proposals

 I like OER because it's a great supplemental resource and great for students.
-It's accessible and economical for a Gen Ed course.closing quote
+It's accessible and economical for a Gen Ed course.

 I've loved the flexibility of OER.
-Flexible for students to study with and for our faculty to innovate and possibly adapt.closing quote
+Flexible for students to study with and for our faculty to innovate and possibly adapt.

-I like leveling the playing field and making it affordable for everyone.closing quote
+I like leveling the playing field and making it affordable for everyone.

 Dr. Carla Endres has used OER to innovate her teaching and further students’ education in creative ways.
 Her students, particularly non-traditional students, benefit from lower costs and seamless access to learning materials through her use of OER.
 Dr. Endres likes the fact that OER are sustainable and can be updated continuously to remain current and correct.
 She is a former member of the Affordable Learning Resources Committee, where she supported efforts to extend affordable learning to all USU students across USU's statewide campuses.